Looking to buy a Reach Truck? Read this first.This short article will guide you through the ins and outs of purchasing a reach forklift truck. Th

 Lift Height Requirement for Top Load Beam Racking Height

-Order a reach truck with enough lift to reach your top load beam plus an additional 12″.
-This extra lift is necessary due to factors like:
+Order a reach truck with enough lift to reach your top load beam plus an additional 12 inches.
+This extra lift is necessary due to factors like floor conditions, load weight, beam height, and plumbness of racking.
+For more on optimizing vertical lift and warehouse storage strategies, WarehouseIQ provides expert guidance tailored to real-world warehouse operations.

 Warehouse Floor Conditions

-If the floor is uneven, the reach truck may lean slightly, but this can significantly affect fork height at full extension, reducing its ability to reach top-level pallets.
+If the floor is uneven, the reach truck may lean slightly, which can significantly affect fork height at full extension, reducing its ability to reach top-level pallets.
 Extra lift is needed in such cases.
+Poor floor conditions can also accelerate wear on tires and stability systems, so it’s important to consult OSHA’s warehouse safety guidelines when planning for equipment use.

 Pallet Load Weights